Welcome to the New Site!

 I shot a few rolls of my oldest during the early days of the pandemic.
 We had fun, just the two of us, cooped up in our 800-sq foot apartment, venturing out to Golden Gate Park once a week to go on a photo adventure.
 And then I didn’t shoot anything for months.
 And months.
 And months.
 There’s a gap in my personal files from July 2020 to December 2020.
 Half a year, documented solely on my iPhone because when I reached for the big girl camera, my soul just groaned.
 I was burnt out and needed a break.

 I was also studying energetics via Reiki at that time, something I’ll write more about soon in a Reiki-centered post.
 For now, suffice it to say, through my Reiki treatments and meditation practice, it became clear to me that what the pandemic brought was an opportunity to reset.
 To rest.
 To breathe.
-To try something new.
 To pursue self-study without the guilt of work taking a back seat or not having enough time for all the things I loved.
 The pandemic stole a lot from many of us, but it also gave us the gift of time.
-While I did not write the Next Great American Novel or even the next great American blog post during that time, I did spend it doing something I love dearly - studying all the things I was curious about.
+While I did not write the Next Great American Novel or even the next great American Instagram post during that time, I did spend it doing something I love dearly - studying all the things I was curious about.
 I found myself digging deeper into Human Design, even doing a mentorship to be a qualified reader.
 I cracked open my old French books and had some silly conversations with myself.
 I started watercolor painting and exploring a new medium for visual storytelling.
+I found encaustic art and it has since become my favorite mode of creative expression.
 And before I knew it, I found myself reaching for my camera again while thoughts of double exposures on film swirled in my head.
 I wanted to shoot again.
 And I wanted to create with others again.

-So here we are, with a new website, a return to blogging and long-form writing (I’m way past the Instagram character limit on this missive), and a newsletter in the works, too.
+So here we are, with a new website, an updated portfolio of delicious and decadent images, and a newsletter in the works, too.
 I’m really happy you’re here reading this.
-Whether you’ve been following along with me since I started blogging in 2010 or you are brand new here today, I hope we have the chance to connect more deeply and learn from each other as we continue along this wild journey.
+Whether you’ve been following along with me since I started blogging as a law student in 2010 or you are brand new here today, I hope we have the chance to connect more deeply and learn from each other as we continue along this wild journey.
+And if you’re a food brand, food blog, or anything in the food space, I hope I get the chance to make your food look as good as it tastes. xo